Companies Using Amplitude

 Customer profile

 But the enterprise tail is significant.
-Our top 50 detected companies are all 10,001+ employees, including IBM, Siemens, Bank of America, Ford, and Johnson & Johnson.
+Our top 50 detected companies are all 10,001+ employees, including Broadcom, NVIDIA, Hewlett Packard Enterprise, Burger King and Ascension.
 Several of these align with published case studies with hard metrics.
 NBC reported 2x Day 7 retention and a 36% conversion lift.
 Jersey Mike's doubled mobile app orders with an 80% revenue increase.
 Walmart used Amplitude during its 2020 app consolidation, merging grocery and general merchandise apps during a period of record downloads.
 Square has 100+ employees using Amplitude daily as their central source for user insights.
 The detection URLs in our data tell an important story too.
-Ford's detection on ford.com, Bank of America on a private banking subdomain, and Shell on a lubricants webshop suggest departmental deployments rather than wall-to-wall rollouts.
+Detections sitting on brand microsites and regional subdomains rather than on flagship domains suggest departmental deployments rather than wall-to-wall rollouts.

 Industry and geographic concentration